OpenEnergyDashboard/DesignDocs/resourceGeneralization/resourceGeneralization.md

 1. A meter/group is removed from the group.
 This either leaves the compatible units of the group the same or adds compatible units.
 This case does not cause any of the problems below so the checks are not needed.
 2. A meter/group is added to the group.
 This could reduce the compatible units of the group and can lead to the issues described below.
 Thus, the following checks only need to be done on adding a meter/group.

-The dropdown menus of meters and groups will change so they are listed as follows (note all units are compatible with the default graphic unit if it is "no unit" (-99).):
+The dropdown menus of meters and groups will change so they are listed as follows (note all non-null units are compatible with the default graphic unit if it is "no unit" (-99).):

 1. Adding this meter/group will not change the compatible units for the group.
 This also means the default graphic unit is not required to change.
 In this case the meter/group is shown in normal font and can be selected.
 In this case the meter/group will not alter the attributes of this group.
 2. Adding this meter/group will change some of the compatible units of the group but there is still at least one compatible unit for this group.
 This is the same as saying that this meter/group's compatible units overlap the group's current compatible units but some do not overlap.
 This means that the possible graphic unit choices is reduced but the group would still be graphable.
 This has two subgroups: